AEYCEN/QuickArmorSwap/README.md

 * ⚡ **In-game armor swap in just 0.5 seconds**: One pressing your configured macro hotkey, all the armor pieces currently worn by the player will be swapped with a new set prepared in the inventory within half a second
 * ⌨️ **Customizable hotkey**: After launching the application, you can define your own key or key combination for the hotkey to activate the macro
-* ✅ **Automatic settings recognition**: Automatically detects the in-game settings set by the user and screen size and adjusts the macro accordingly
+* ✅ **Automatic settings recognition**: Automatically detects the in-game keybind settings set by the user
 * 🔢 **Armor set counter**: Displays on-screen a counter to let you know how many armor sets you have left for change
 * 🪶 **Lightweight application**: The application is very lightweight and takes up almost no storage space